 Go Digital ASEAN

-In an increasingly digitized world, how can we ensure the poor and marginalized have the tools to succeed in the digital economy?
-The divide between the under-connected and the hyperdigitalized will only deepen in the current global crisis, exacerbating inequalities and sapping potential for growth.
-Targeting disadvantaged communities across ASEAN, the Go Digital ASEAN initiative is designed to equip MSMEs and youth, particularly those in rural and isolated areas, with crucial digital skills and tools; expand economic opportunity across ASEAN countries; and minimize the negative impact from the Covid-19 crisis.
+In ASEAN’s growing digital economy, how can we ensure that marginalized communities have the tools to succeed?
+The divide between the under-connected and the hyper-digitalized will only deepen in the current global crisis, exacerbating inequalities, and sapping potential for growth.
+The Go Digital ASEAN initiative is designed to: equip micro and small enterprises and underemployed youth, particularly those in rural and isolated areas, with crucial digital skills and tools; expand economic opportunity across ASEAN Member States; and minimize the negative impact from the COVID-19 crisis.

 This project will reach up to 200,000 underserved people and rural micro-enterprises across the region, including 60% women and 40% youth (age range between 15 and 35 years).
 By leveraging The Asia Foundation’s on-ground networks, the initiative will directly benefit those that have the most to gain from digital literacy and ensure a foothold in the digital economy.